 In 1995, WTTW president William J. McCarter received the National Academy of Television Arts and Sciences Silver Circle Award in recognition of his more than 25 years of service to the television industry and his significant contributions to Chicago broadcasting.

-For almost 60 years, WTTW remains your Window To The World.
+As the station celebrates its 60th anniversary, WTTW remains your Window To The World.